 At the hearing, so long as everything is done in accordance with Florida statute for surrogacy, the judge will affirm the parentage at that hearing and sign the order.
 The attorney will have the order signed that same day, although sometimes it may take a couple of days.
 This timeline depends on the jurisdiction in Florida where the hearing takes place.
 In my practice, for example, I have the order signed, and in my possession, that very same day.

 Once the signed order is obtained, the attorney will mail it out to Vital Statistics so that it is matched up with the certificate of live birth the hospital sent.
 This order is sent to Vital Statistics along with other required paperwork and the required payments to obtain the birth certificate.

 Once Vital Statistics receives the judicial order, they will match it up to the certificate of live birth and amend the birth certificate to correctly reflect the legal parents of the child.
 They will put the Intended Parent’s names on the birth certificate as the parents.
 The surrogate’s information will never show up on the birth certificate once it is amended.
 Additionally, the birth certificate will never indicate that there was a surrogacy birth at all, and it looks like a standard United States birth certificate for that state.

-For same sex couples it is important to mention that the designations on the birth certificate have yet to be changed by the government to reflect same sex parentage accurately.
-For now, the birth certificate states “Mother/Parent” and then the first parent’s name and information and then “Father/Parent” and then the second parent’s name and information.
+For same-sex couples, it is important to mention that the designations on the birth certificate have yet to be changed by the government to reflect same-sex parentage accurately.
+For now, the birth certificate states “Mother/Parent” and then the first parent’s name and information then “Father/Parent” and then the second parent’s name and information.
 Although the “/Parent” was added to be inclusive of mother or father, the words “Mother” and “Father” are still included as designations.
 There is no way currently to remove those.

 Once the birth certificate is amended, Vitals will send the birth certificates to the address you or your attorney indicate on the application.